ltw-ltc/ltw-ltc.github.io/index.md

 Projects I have thoroughly enjoyed

 - The design of the matching network for a [Vivaldi Antenna](/Project/VivaldiAntenna.md)
-- A geometrical determination of a [multi-stage folded-cascode amplifier](/Project/FoldedCascode.md)
+- A geometrical determination of a [Multi-stage folded-cascode amplifier](/Project/FoldedCascode.md)
 - My SDP where my team was in the midst of building a revolutionary version of [Acoustic based Battleship](http://www.ecs.umass.edu/ece/sdp/sdp20/team05/) intended to appeal to college students

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for